“Open container” California Laws

-In almost all U.S. states it is prohibited to drink or carry alcoholic beverages inside a vehicle.
-There is a number of laws in California which establish norms for drinking alcohol or possessing an alcoholic beverage while operating a vehicle.
+In almost all U.S. states it is prohibited to drink or carry alcoholic beverages or unsealed marijuana in a vehicle.
+There are a number of laws in California that control drinking alcohol or possessing an alcoholic beverage while operating a vehicle.
 California Vehicle Code section 23222 is the main law criminalizing “open containers”.

 Please click on the links below to go directly to your topic of interest: